Watching this short video and reading this page could save your life. In case of fire call 999.

 Here are some tips from the Fire Brigade:

-- Fit smoke alarms if you don’t already have one – for £5 it could save a life.
+- Fit smoke alarms – for £5 it could save a life.

-- Keep your smoke alarms free of dust (suggestion: use a vacuum cleaner)
+- Keep your smoke alarms free of dust and test them once a week.

 - Make a fire action plan so everyone in your home knows how to escape if there is a fire.